kdoore/1335GitBook/recursion.md

 ```

+##Loops for Repetition
-An experienced programmer would cringe when writing such repetitive code, knowing that loops can provide a cleaner method to implement repetitive code:
+An experienced programmer would want to **refactor **such repetitive code, knowing that **loops** can provide a cleaner method to implement repetitive code:

 ```java
 void loopNestedRectangles( float length, int count) {